-How will it be monitored?
-Through recording the progress of rural exception site permissions and development in the annual Authority Monitoring Report.
-Any planning permission granted contrary to the criteria in this policy will be identified in the annual Authority Monitoring Depart and the will be identified in the annual Authority Monitoring Report and the reasons for it being granted explained.
+How will it be Through recording the progress of rural exception site permissions monitored? and development in the annual Authority Monitoring Report.
+Any planning permission granted contrary to the criteria in this policy will be identified in the annual Authority Monitoring Report and the reasons for it being granted explained.